ropenttd/gopenttd/README.md

 ## API

+**This library is under heavy development, and is not in the slightest bit stable.
+Things will change and will drastically break your code, I guarantee it.**

 There are two APIs:
 * the client protocol, which is a UDP-based polling protocol (i.e one shot) and can communicate with any server
 * the Admin protocol, which is a TCP based protocol with significantly more capability, but requires that you have the admin password of the server you are connecting to.